Las Vegas shooter's girlfriend said she handled his ammo, helped him load magazines, unsealed docs say

 There was no evidence at that time of "criminal involvement" by Marilou Danley, an Oct.
 3 document showed, but it noted that investigators had not ruled out the possibility.
 Officials also reportedly sought the email, Facebook and Instagram accounts of Danley, who was in the Philippines during the Oct.
 1 shooting.

-Paddock fatally shot himself after firing from a Las Vegas Strip casino into a concert crowd, killing 58 people and injuring hundreds.
+Paddock fatally shot himself after firing from a Las Vegas Strip hotel room into a concert crowd, killing 58 people and injuring hundreds.

 Also unveiled on Friday: Emails Paddock had exchanged about buying rifles and bump stocks months before he carried out the deadliest mass shooting in modern American history.
 Paddock reportedly used guns equipped with the device, which allows semi-automatic weapons to fire almost as quickly as automatic ones.